 "There is no exact recipe or science for the cocktail, but most clinics are blending vitamins, Botox, and filler products," she explained.
 "At Facile, we create a blend based on your skin needs, but our most popular mixture includes vitamin C, glutathione, a smaller molecule hyaluronic acid filler, and Botox.
 Once the ingredients are all blended, we gently stamp the tiny needles over the face to deliver the goods, even in the typically hard-to-reach areas like the under-eyes."
 (I had also told her my perpetual dark circles are the bane of my existence.)

 - Reduces redness

 - Plumps sallow or sunken skin

-Metcalfe describes the results as "glowy" and "filter-like," and honestly, I 100% have to agree.
-The short-term skin benefits can last anywhere from three to six months thanks to the treatment's powerhouse ingredient lineup: vitamin C (for a flood of brightening antioxidants, glutathione (another brightening and skin-evener Metcalfe calls "the mother of all antioxidants), hyaluronic acid filler (for plumpness and hydration), and Botox (to tighten while reducing redness, oil production, and pore size).
+Metcalfe describes the results as "glowy" and "filter-like," and honestly, I 100 percent have to agree.
+The short-term skin benefits can last anywhere from three to six months, thanks to the treatment's powerhouse ingredient lineup: vitamin C (for a flood of brightening antioxidants, glutathione (another brightening and skin-evener Metcalfe calls "the mother of all antioxidants"), hyaluronic acid filler (for plumpness and hydration), and Botox (to tighten while reducing redness, oil production, and pore size).